-School fee, registration and tuition fees and course fee are recognised as a performance obligation satisfied over time.
-Revenue from course fees are recognised over the duration of the programmes and in the period in which the service is provided, having regard to the stage of completion of the service.
+Course fee is recognised as a performance obligation satisfied over time.
+Revenue from course fee is recognised over the duration of the programmes and in the period in which the service is provided, having regard to the stage of completion of the service.
 Unearned income relating to the service to be rendered in future periods are included in contract liabilities.